Skip to main content

 Note: Summer completers who wish to attend the ceremony need to be within two classes (or eight credits) of degree completion, register for those classes and make payment arrangements to attend the ceremony in May.
 You are not considered to have graduated until those final requirements are complete (in other words, participating in the ceremony does not mean you have graduated).

-All email correspondence from your Degree Auditor will be sent to your student email account (please check regularly).
+All email correspondence from your degree auditor will be sent to your student email account (please check regularly).
 Audits will be done in the order they are received.
-Any questions regarding your audit, please email CTState-DegreeWorks@ct.edu or your Degree Auditor.
-Any questions regarding the ceremony, please look for contact information on your campus commencement section.
+Any questions regarding your audit, please email CTState-DegreeWorks@ct.edu or your degree auditor.
+For any questions regarding the ceremony, please refer to the contact information in your campus commencement section.

 Degree Auditor